Bi-stochastically normalized graph Laplacian: convergence to manifold Laplacian and robustness to outlier noise: Introduction

 \subsection{Main results}

 The main theoretical results of the paper are summarized as follows, where $n$ is the number of i.i.d. data samples and $\epsilon > 0$ is the kernel bandwidth parameter, see \eqref{eq:def-W}:

-\begin{itemize} \item For clean manifold data, Theorem \ref{thm:hatLn-2norm} proves the 2-norm consistency of the point-wise convergence of bi-stochastically normalized graph Laplacian to the manifold weighted Laplacian operator $\Delta_p$.
+\begin{itemize} \item For clean manifold data, Theorem \ref{thm:hatLn-2norm} proves the 2-norm consistency of the point-wise convergence of the bi-stochastically normalized graph Laplacian to the manifold weighted Laplacian operator $\Delta_p$ defined in \eqref{eq:def-lapp}.
 The error is shown to be (up to log factors)

 which, at the optimal scaling of $\epsilon \sim n^{-1/(d/2+3)} $, gives an overall error of (up to log factors)

 This achieves the same rate of point-wise convergence of traditionally normalized graph Laplacians (where the affinity matrix is built with a smooth kernel like Gaussian) in previous works.